Melissa accepts instructions across all areas of Chambers’ work and specialises in construction law, commercial law and planning.

-- Acting, with Anneliese Day QC and Isabel Hitching, for Highways England in a c£100 million dispute involving the proper interpretation of the payment mechanisms of a PFI contract.
+- Currently acting, with Anneliese Day QC and Isabel Hitching, for Highways England in a c£100 million dispute involving the proper interpretation of the payment mechanisms of a PFI contract.

 - Advising, with Clifford Chance Asia, on a complex jurisdictional dispute arising out of the construction of a power plant in Nigeria.
 The dispute involved parties in multiple jurisdictions, including Asia and the MENA region.